oncord-me/oncord/packages/client/README.md

 - [GitHub Repository](https://github.com/igorwastaken/oncord)

 Thank you for using OnCord!
+We still have a lot more to add, so stay tuned for the upcoming updates!

 ## Additional Notes
 - **Installation Instructions**: Added installation instructions for npm.